ellenmartin11/lone-GenSEM-MR/README.md

 # Genomic Structural Equation Modelling and Mendelian Randomization of Loneliness and Psychiatric/Substance Use Phenotypes

+This documentation briefly outlines the stages of analysis and displays some of the results.

 All scripts used for data analysis can be found in [Analysis](https://github.com/ellenmartin11/lone-GenSEM-MR/tree/main/Analysis) and [Results](https://github.com/ellenmartin11/lone-GenSEM-MR/tree/main/Results).

 This project uses the [GenomicSEM package](https://github.com/GenomicSEM/GenomicSEM) and scripts from [Schoeler 2021](https://github.com/TabeaSchoeler/TS2021_CommonLiabAddiction).